Junaid-Aftab/DeepQ-Learning-Algorithm/README.md

 ## Description

-This repository contains code we implemented as part of the couse project for the course CMSC 727: Neural Modelling taught by James Reggia at University of Maryland, College Park.
+This repository contains code we implemented as part of the couse project for CMSC 727: Neural Modelling taught by James Reggia at University of Maryland, College Park.

 We implemented the deep Q-learning algorithm to examine the the discrepancy between recurrent and non-recurrent neural networks for the purpose of Q-learning in a survival-focused GridWorld game.
 Our study compared the two architectures’ ability to guarantee a